RyanFrantz/heimdall/README.md

 account, and access to some internal service.
 Heimdall can conceptually ease administration of all accounts.

-## Providers
+## Plugins

-Heimdall's functionality is exposed via providers.
-Current providers include:
+Heimdall's functionality is exposed via plugins.
+Current plugins include:

+* Chef
 * LDAP

 ## Who was Heimdall?